althonos/nanoset.py/README.md

 library installed to build the extension module.

-## Licensing: Where you learn when you can use this
+## Licensing: Where realize you can use this anywhere

 This library is provided under the open-source
 [MIT license](https://choosealicense.com/licenses/mit/), which lets you do